How to Clean Messy Data in Excel: Step-by-Step Guide

 3. Standardise Text Case

 "john smith", "JOHN SMITH", and "John Smith" are three different values to Excel.
+Any downstream COUNTIFS, pivot table, or dedupe will treat them as three distinct rows.
 Fix it with:

 • =UPPER(A2) — JOHN SMITH